dsuarezv/mavlink.net/README.md

 To generate the classes, first download the Mavlink definitions from <https://github.com/mavlink/mavlink>.
 Build the solution and run mavlinkgen like this (choose the XML definition file that you prefer):

     mavlinkgen --output="mavlink.net\messages.cs" c:\path to the mavlink repo\message_definitions\v1.0\ardupilotmega.xml

+Build again and the mavlink.net.dll assembly has everything you need.
+Enjoy!

 # License